-Polish President submits bill in move to end rule of law row with EU | Law-Order
+Polish president submits bill in move to end rule of law row with EU | Law-Order

 Polish President Andrzej Duda on Thursday submitted legislation to dismantle a controversial disciplinary chamber for judges, hoping it would allow the government to end a dispute over the rule of law with Brussels and unblock European Union funding.
-Last October, the EU's top court ruled Poland must pay one million euros ($1.13 million) a day in fines for maintaining the disciplinary chamber for judges set up by the conservative nationalist Warsaw government.
+But the bill was met with disapproval by the Ministry of Justice and judges, who argued it wouldn't solve the key problems outlined by the EU and would lead to chaos.

 Polish President Andrzej Duda on Thursday submitted legislation to dismantle a controversial disciplinary chamber for judges, hoping it would allow the government to end a dispute over the rule of law with Brussels and unblock European Union funding.